carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 - "How can keep track of my data processing steps?"
 objectives:
 - "Automate the process of recording the history of what was entered at the command line to produce a given data file or image."
-- "Write (and import) modules that contain commonly used code to avoid duplication."
 keypoints:
-- "It is possible (in only a few lines of code) to record the provenance of a given data file or image."
+- "It is possible (in only a few lines of code) to record the provenance of a data file or image."
-- "Write (and import) modules to avoid code duplication."
 ---

 We've now successfully created a command line program - `plot_precipitation_climatology.py` - that calculates and plots the precipitation climatology for a given month.
 The last step is to capture the provenance of that plot.
-In other words, we need a log of all the data processing steps that were taken from the intial download of the data files to the end result (i.e. the .png image).
+In other words, we need a log of all the data processing steps that were taken from the intial download of the data file to the end result (i.e. the .png image).

 The simplest way to do this is to follow the lead of the